creditimpact/PURAIFY/README.md

 - Adding a new service integration (Slack, Notion, etc.)
 - Expanding the Gateway with new orchestration flows
 - Creating reusable blueprints
+- Ensure all new engines or updates follow the **Engine Structure & Best Practices** checklist described in `CONTRIBUTION_PROTOCOL.md`.

 Please see [CONTRIBUTION_PROTOCOL.md](docs/CONTRIBUTION_PROTOCOL.md) for required documentation rules.
 The latest implementation snapshot is kept in